barbagroup/snake-repro/MesnardBarba-CiSE.md

 We already know that boundary conditions at the outlet of the computational domain can be problematic.
 This is no different with immersed boundary methods.
 Our first attempt with IBAMR used a zero-gradient velocity boundary condition at the outlet.
-This resulted in some blockage effect when the wake vortices reach the domain boundary: strong vorticity rebounds from the artificial boundary and propagates back to the domain.
+This resulted in some blockage effect when the wake vortices reach the domain boundary: strong vorticity rebounds from the artificial boundary and propagates back to the domain (Figure 5).
 Of course, this is unphysical and the result unacceptable.
 After a long search in the literature and in the code documentation, we discovered that IBAMR needs us to select a "stabilized outlet," which is a boundary condition that acts like a force pushing the vortices out.
 (IBAMR does not provide a convective/advective boundary condition.)
-With this new configuration, the simulations of the snake profile resulted in a wake that looked physical, but a computed lift coefficient that was considerably different from our published study.
+With this new configuration, the simulations of the snake profile resulted in a wake that looked physical, but a computed lift coefficient that was considerably different from our published study (Figure 6).
 Another deep dive in the literature led us to notice that a benchmark example described in a paper describing extensions to IBAMR^(5) was set up in an unexpected way: the no-slip condition is forced _inside_ the body, and not just on the boundary.
 As far as we could find, the publications using IBAMR are the only cases where interior points are constrained.